boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

 # Security Considerations

-   This document does not add any new security considerations to those already discussed in Section 5 of {{!RFC7125}}.
+  This document does not add new security considerations to those already discussed for IPFIX in {{!RFC7011}}.

 --- back